|>>> VERSION FRANÇAISE|

 (a) A request for the inclusion of an emergency item must relate to a major event of international concern on which it appears necessary for the IPU to express its opinion.
 Such a request must receive a two-thirds majority of the votes cast in order to be accepted.RULE 12

-Before taking a decision on a request for the inclusion of an emergency item and after hearing the opinion of the Steering Committee on its receivability, the Assembly shall hear a summary explanation from the sponsor and a statement from one speaker holding a contrary opinion, neither of whom shall enter into the substance of the matter.
+Before taking a decision on a request for the inclusion of an emergency item and after hearing the opinion of the Steering Committee on its admissibility, the Assembly shall hear a concise explanation from the sponsor and a statement from one speaker holding a contrary opinion, neither of whom shall enter into the substance of the matter.

-As a rule, the Assembly will appoint two rapporteurs for each Standing Committee who will prepare a report or reports on the item placed on their Committee’s agenda.
-Members of the Union may contribute to such reports by submitting suggestions and comments to the rapporteurs.
-The arrangements for the submission of such suggestions and comments shall be indicated in the convocation of the Assembly (cf. Standing Committees, Rule 12).
+As a rule, the Assembly will appoint two rapporteurs for each subject item proposed by a Standing Committee.
+These rapporteurs will prepare a succinct, action-oriented draft resolution and an accompanying explanatory memorandum.
+Members of the IPU may contribute to the drafting process by submitting their brief written inputs in one of the official languages of the IPU (cf. Assembly, Rule 37.1).
+The arrangements for the submission of such written inputs shall be indicated in the convocation of the Assembly (cf. Standing Committees, Rule 13.1).

-2. The procedure for submission of draft resolutions on the emergency item shall be determined by the Assembly on the recommendation of the Steering Committee.
+The procedure for the submission of draft resolutions on the emergency item shall be determined by the Assembly on the recommendation of the Steering Committee.

 1. The Assembly shall start by holding a General Debate with an overall theme.
 During this General Debate, Members may also address the political, economic and social situation in the world.
 This debate shall not give rise to the adoption of a motion or draft resolution.

-3. The three subject items placed by the Assembly on its agenda shall be debated by the competent Standing Committees each of which shall prepare a report and a draft resolution for consideration by the Assembly (cf. Statutes, Art.
+2. The subject items placed by the Assembly on its agenda shall be debated by the Standing Committees, which shall prepare draft resolutions for consideration by the Assembly (cf. Statutes, Art.
 13.2).

-1. No debate may be opened nor any vote taken on a question which the Assembly has examined and on which it has taken a decision.
+1. No debate may be opened or vote taken on a question which the Assembly has examined and on which it has taken a decision.

 2. However, in exceptional circumstances, the Steering Committee may submit to the Assembly a motion proposing that a procedural decision already taken be reconsidered; a positive decision on such a motion shall be based on a consensus among the delegations.

 1. Any delegate may submit amendments relating to the draft resolutions prepared by the rapporteurs on the subject item included in the agenda approved by the Assembly.
-They shall be deposited with the Secretariat of the Assembly no later than 15 days before the opening of the Assembly.
-However, the Meeting of Women Parliamentarians shall be permitted to submit amendments incorporating a gender perspective at any time prior to the closure of the first sitting of the respective Standing Committee.
-This Rule shall apply to the Coordinating Committee of Women Parliamentarians at the second Assembly of the year (cf. Standing Committees, Rule 12.2).
+They shall be deposited with the IPU Secretariat no later than 15 days before the opening of the Assembly.
+However, the Forum of Women Parliamentarians shall be permitted to submit amendments incorporating a gender perspective at any time prior to the closure of the first sitting of the respective Standing Committee (cf. Standing Committees, Rule 13.2).

 2. Sub-amendments relating to these draft resolutions may be submitted until the Standing Committee adopts the draft resolution intended for the Assembly.